isabella232/advertising-cloud.en/help/user-guide/planning/targeting/retargeting.md

 Our Custom Segments feature allows you to [create a retargeting pixel](retargeting/retargeting-pixel-setup.md)within your TubeMogul account to collect your own first party audience data.
 This feature is used in a few different ways:

-* Retargeting site visitors&nbsp;– create a retargeting pixel at least 2 weeks prior to the campaign start date and place the pixel on the brand's website.&nbsp; The pixel fires when the page is loaded and stores a cookie pool of website visitors.
+* Retargeting site visitors – create a retargeting pixel at least 2 weeks prior to the campaign start date and place the pixel on the brand's website.
+The pixel fires when the page is loaded and stores a cookie pool of website visitors.
-* Retargeting video viewers&nbsp;– create a pixel and attach it to a currently live video or display ad.
+* Retargeting video viewers – create a pixel and attach it to a currently live video or display ad.
 The pixel fires upon a view and stores a cookie pool of ad viewers.
-* Creating cookie pools&nbsp;– create and add pixels to video ads to create groups of video viewers across campaigns, for example, “Auto video viewers”, “holiday video viewers”, etc.
+* Creating cookie pools – create and add pixels to video ads to create groups of video viewers across campaigns, for example, “Auto video viewers”, “holiday video viewers”, etc.
-* Identifying control and exposed groups for [surveys](../../../user-guide/planning/brandsights.md)– create a pixel and attach it to all video ads in a campaign.&nbsp;&nbsp; This enables you to identify the “exposed” group, the viewers who have been exposed to the online video campaign.
+* Identifying control and exposed groups for [surveys](../../../user-guide/planning/brandsights.md)– create a pixel and attach it to all video ads in a campaign.
+This enables you to identify the “exposed” group, the viewers who have been exposed to the online video campaign.